"Charlie Beckett is the UK’s leading explicator of networked journalism"

 Sign up to receive our regular newsletter today to stay up to date with the latest news.

-POLIS Humanitarian and Development Communication Project
+POLIS Humanitarian and Development Communication In a Global Media Age

-Humanitarian and Development MediationWe live in a world of global communication where the news media can inform us about anything happening anywhere.
+We live in a world of global communication where the news media can inform us about anything happening anywhere.
+From the early ‘famine images’ of emaciated children dying in Ethiopia to the recent proliferation of celebrity activism, humanitarian communication keeps raising pertinent questions on how our culture encounters distant suffering and how we are invited to care about https://samoletplus.ru/spb/flats/.
 But how does the public react to the messages about suffering, conflict or disaster in another part of the planet?
 What moral, practical or political role does the journalist have in communicating between different peoples?
 How can the news media promote democracy and development?
-These are some of the critical questions that Polis will be addressing in a new programme of seminars, conferences, research and publication.

-This work will bring fresh critical thinking and academic research to a vital area of intellectual inquiry.
-It will also engage with practitioners to promote best practice and policy-making for humanitarian and development communications work.
+Humanitarian and Development MediationThis work will bring fresh critical thinking and academic research to a vital area of intellectual inquiry.
+It will also engage with practitioners to promote and policy-making for humanitarian and development communications work.

 There will be five key elements to this project.